-This study presents the writer's personal interpretation as of the date of this study and may change after additional study and/or a better understanding.
+This study presents the writers' personal interpretation and may change after additional study.

 People often question what happens after physical death; e.g., "If a man dies, shall he live again" (Job 14:14)?
 But before addressing this question some definitions of words used in the study and a review of man's existence from the beginning is in order.

 First, God created man from previously created earth's elements, "all are from the dust, and to dust all return" (Ecclesiastes 3:20).